Recruitment starting now!

 - The project utilize electroencephalography (EEG), to examine the timing of brain functions associated with perceiving emotional images.

-- Participants will be screened in a short 1.5 hour interview, and if they are a good fit for the study, invited for an interview (2 hours) the 4 hour EEG session.
+- Participants will be screened in a short 1.5 hour interview, and if they are a good fit for the study, invited for an interview (3 hours) and 2 2-hour EEG sessions.

 - Then, in one year, we will invite back these same participants.